-- Partner with MBEs that can cut internal steps needed to complete a project (not add to workload).
+- Partner with minorities that can cut internal steps needed to complete a project (not add to workload).

 #3.
-Find MBE Partners of the Right Size
+Find Diverse Partners of the Right Size

-Historically, minority owned businesses are 40-80% less likely to be an employer than non-minority businesses.
-Businesses fall within range based on industry, background of the owner, and other factors.
-This means the desire to hire a minority business can conflict with known needs and demand of a business or department.
-This is why it’s key to find “right-sized” MBE.
-Small and agile enough to be hands-on partners.
-While still achieving the scope of work a large enterprise needs to thrive.
+Finding “right-sized” diverse partners is key to making changes in your diverse spending benefit your company.
+Small and agile enough to be hands-on partners, while still achieving the scope of work a large enterprise needs to thrive.
 When you can increase spend with minority businesses you trust can complete your projects, it’s a perfect situation.
-Strategic questions during the proposal process identify the amount of “heavy lifting” an MBE is able to make.
+Strategic questions during the proposal process identify the amount of “heavy lifting” a minority business is able to make.

-Questions to appropriately vet MBE partners are a good fit:
+Questions to appropriately vet diverse partners to find a good fit:

-- What percentage of MBE is servicing Supplier Diversity needs?
+- What percentage of the minority is servicing Supplier Diversity needs?

-- Does the MBE service the work internally or subcontract?
+- Does the minority business service the work internally or subcontract?

-- Determine how long has the MBE been in business and how much have they grown since conception?
+- Determine how long has the company been in business and how much have they grown since conception?

-Uncover unique skills of MBE vendors, such as:
+Uncover unique skills of minority vendors, such as:

 - Updates on legislations and federal requirements (like USPS secure mailing)